Reporting to the College

 - Campus Security: 651-696-6555.

 The College will accept anonymous reports of sexual misconduct.
 Reports may be filed anonymously using the College’s anonymous online reporting form without requesting further action from the College.
 The individual making the report is encouraged to provide as much detailed information as possible to allow the College to investigate the report and respond as appropriate.
-The College may be limited in its ability to investigate an anonymous report unless sufficient information is furnished to enable the College to conduct a meaningful and fair investigation.
+The College may be limited in its ability to investigate an anonymous report unless sufficient information is provided to enable the College to conduct a meaningful and fair investigation.

-You can review the full details of reporting sexual misconduct to the College in the Sexual Misconduct Policy.
+Find full details of reporting sexual misconduct to the College in the Sexual Misconduct Policy.

 Complaint Resolution Process